Oxnard Police and Fire Underwater Search and Rescue Team

 In August 2008, the Dive Team was asked to assist the Ventura County Search and Rescue team at Lake Piru.
 A man had disappeared off a boat and a multi-agency response was conducted to search for the missing boater.
 The Dive Team responded with resources for two days to conduct searches in the Lake.

 The team purchased a J.W.
 Fisher Pulse 8X Metal Detector.
 This highly sensitive pulse induction metal detector is an asset to searching the sea floor for metallic evidence.
 It can be used underwater to detect metallic items buried in the seafloor or as an aid in zero visibility.

-Members of the team attended a specialized course provided by the Federal Bureau of Investigation.
+Members of the team attended a specialized course provided by the Federal Bureau of Investigations.
 This week long class provided the instruction and tools needed to identify explosive devices and investigate underwater post-blast incidents.
 Obtaining this training will help support the needs of the Port of Hueneme.
-Local training also was provided to the Divers in the operation of the Police Department's Utility Vehicle (2006 Polaris Ranger.)
+Local training also was provided to the Divers in the operation of the Police Department’s Utility Vehicle (2006 Polaris Ranger.)
 This asset will help Divers move equipment and personnel safely across the beaches.

-Today's dive team does not look or operate like the unit it once was.
-A strong focus on being properly equipped and trained has exponentially increased the diver's safety as well as to reduce liability.
+Today’s dive team does not look or operate like the unit it once was.
+A strong focus on being properly equipped and trained has exponentially increased the diver’s safety as well as to reduce risk.

-Ongoing training in a variety of environments will continue to occur to ensure that Divers are competent in tasks related to their personal safety as well as tasks related to accomplishing the Dive Team's mission.
+During 2012, the Dive Team received new police and fire department team members.
+Recent emphasis has been in providing them training and certifications.
+Ongoing training in a variety of environments will continue to occur to ensure that Divers are competent in tasks related to their personal safety as well as tasks related to accomplishing the Dive Team’s mission.